 Community Development Fellowship

 CEDAM manages the Community Development Fellowship with support from the Michigan Economic Development Corporation (MEDC).
-Fellows work in communities engaged or certified in Redevelopment Ready Communities for a fifteen month placement, beginning June 2020.
-Fellows will support and advance community economic development goals by leading projects that expand organizational capacity, increase local collaboration, and remove barriers to development.
+Fellows are placed in communities engaged or certified in Redevelopment Ready Communities (RRC) for fifteen months and work on a variety of projects to expand organizational capacity, increase local collaboration, and remove barriers to development.